Click Here for SCVTV.comLocal Television for Santa Clarita

 Myth: The first refinery was built at Lyon's Station in 1876 and moved to Andrew's Station in 1878.

-Fact: The first refinery was built at Lyon's Station in 1874 and moved to Andrew's Station in 1876.
+Fact: The first refinery was built at Lyon's Station in 1874 and a new one was built at Andrew's Station in 1876-77 (and the old stills from Lyon's were moved there).
 (Standard Oil Co. of California archival records.)

 JUDGE JOHN F. POWELL.